 Bridge models may be used where some customer data is subject to strict laws or a need for isolation, and in other cases where benefits of the pool and silo model apply simultaneously.

 How we can help

-We build cloud-native infrastructures, support complex mission-critical stacks 24/7, and help our partners stay secure through our VMaaS offering.
+We build cloud-native infrastructures, support complex mission-critical SaaS applications 24/7, and help our partners stay secure through our VMaaS offering.

 To find out how we could help you, or for anything else, just get in touch!